TeamREPENTOGON/REPENTOGON/documentation/docs/Console.md

 #### void PrintWarning ( string Warning ) {: .copyable aria-label='Functions' }
 Prints a warning to the console, warnings display in yellow text.

 ___
-### Show () {: aria-label='Functions' }
-#### void Show ( ) {: .copyable aria-label='Functions' }
-Opens the debug console.
-This works even if the debug console is disabled.

-This is on the chopping block (recent changes have made this command redundant / unnecessary)

-???+ note "Console input"
-    If the console has not been manually opened by the end-user since game start, this will be a read-only copy.
-This is intentional- we skip some initialization steps, solely setting the console's state to force it to open.

-___